buttonsrtoys/mvvm_plus/README.md

       final counter = Property<int>(0);
     }

 In Flutter, this is how ValueNotifiers work.
 So, MVVM+ added a `typedef` that equates Property with ValueNotifier.
 As you use MVVM+, feel free to call your public members of ViewModels "Properties" or "ValueNotifiers", whichever is more comfortable to you.
-In the MVVM+ documentation, I use "ValueNotifier" to be more transparent with the Flutter underpinnings, but in practice, I prefer to use "Property" because it clarifies its purpose and because it's fewer characters! :)
+(In the MVVM+ documentation, I use "ValueNotifier" to be more transparent with the Flutter underpinnings, but in practice, I prefer to use "Property" because it clarifies its purpose and because it's fewer characters! :)

-For more granularity than listening to an entire registered Model, you can listen to one of its ValueNotifiers:
+So, for more granularity than listening to an entire registered Model, you can listen to one of its ValueNotifiers.
+So, if you have a Model that notifies in more than one place:

-    class CloudService {
+    class CloudService extends Model {
       CloudService({super.register, super.name});
       final currentUser = ValueNotifier<User>(null);
       void setUser(User user) => currentUser = user;
+      void doSomething() {
+        // do something
+        notifyListeners();
       }
+    }

-and listen to just ValueNotifier of registered Models:
+you can listen to just one of its ValueNotifiers:

     final cloud = get<CloudService>();
     final currentUser = listenTo<ValueNotifier<User>>(notifier: cloud.currentUser).value;